SR-G/evernote-enex-to-omnivore/README.md

 - **code is readabable but not really great** ...
 - **no binaries are provided** at this time (you need to run it with go)
 - **no guarantees that it will work for you** - it worked really fine on my side to migrate ~4000 web saved pages, but you may encounter different corner cases in your own situation (= please do iterative tests, as stated below)
+- **it's not designed to be fast** (not multi-threading, no optimizations, ...), but, well, you are probably going to only use it once

 ## Procedure (how to use this CLI)